Volunteer

 Volunteers have an important role in the services The Children’s Aid Society of Oxford County provide.
 Volunteer contributions provide an important link between the agency and the community that we serve and promote inclusivity and community belonging.

-Why Volunteer with Children’s Aid Society of Oxford County?
+Why Volunteer with The Children’s Aid Society of Oxford County?

 Volunteers with us make a difference in the lives of children and youth by: